Distributing a Government Contractor's Labor Costs in QuickBooks®

 In order for QuickBooks to execute a labor distribution transaction based on time data, at least two, and possibly four, specific data points used for classifying time data must be captured and populated into the QuickBooks timekeeping database.
 All time data must include the name of the employee, and a payroll item.
 The third and fourth data points relate to direct labor.

 The payroll item is a data field which, in QuickBooks, stands in lieu of identifying the general ledger labor account.
-In the contractor’s QuickBooks setup, payroll items must be created to represent each of the labor accounts to which an employee can charge time, including:
+In setting up QuickBooks, payroll items must be created to represent each of the labor accounts to which an employee can charge time, including:

 • Direct labor,